shabareeshabv/Weather-Dashboard-Using-React/README.md

+# Weather Dashboard

+This is a React-based Weather Dashboard app.

+## Live Demo

+Try the app live here: https://weather-dashboard-using-react.vercel.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.